 5. Provide toddlers with social opportunities in a safe environment with strict wellness policies; and

 6. Provide families with a continuing connection to the groups they met during the Neonatal Unit journeys.

 Our group usually runs fortnightly on Wednesdays from 10:15 - 11:45am at the Meerilinga Cockburn Children & Family Centre with Senior Physiotherapist, Senior Occupational Therapist and Senior Speech Pathologist from Wize Therapy in attendance on a rotational basis.

 A maximum of 12 children, aged 6 to 36 months, ensures the specialists can observe each child (through play) during the session.
 The sessions are led by an experienced Meerilinga play group leader with a combination of some structure and free play.

-Term 1, 2017 enrolments are now open.
-Click here to enrol.
+Term 2, 2017 enrolments are now open.
+Please enrol through our shop front.